theta4j/theta-web-api/README.md

 ### Create Theta instance

-`org.theta4j.webapi.Theta` is central object of this API.
+`org.theta4j.webapi.Theta` is central object of this library.

 When use from external device and THETA is Wi-Fi access point mode.